When Is the Best Time

 - 1st September until 30th April 9.30 am to 6 pm, last admission one hour before

 - Exceptions: During July and August, also open from 7.30 pm until 11 pm except Sunday with a special program and illumination.
 An additional or combined ticket is necessary for it.
 Roughly four evenings each year during spring tide in the evening open at least until 10 pm

 Peak Season and Crowds

 With three million visitors each year, it’s almost always busy, but the summer months are the worst.
 You even have to line up for the restrooms and for paying your parking ticket at the ticket machine.

 Most of the guided bus tours come here during the day and already leave the outstanding place in the afternoon.
-My tip to avoid the crowds, come here for the sunrise or in the afternoon.
+My tip to avoid the crowds, come here for the sunrise or in the late afternoon.

 Experience the village in the evening when most shops are closed, and the narrow alleys are almost without any people.